 Users of the Oculus Rift faced the problem of their VR not working and/or shutting down.
 This problem persisted worldwide.
 Their headsets stopped running completely and displayed the message, “ Can’t Reach oculus runtime service.”
 Oculus and its parent company Facebook remained silent for a while about this problem.
-They were not on fixing the problem for long period of time.
-However, the source of the problem has been unveiled and it appears that a certificate for the Oculus runtime service was allowed to expire earlier.
+They were not fixing the problem for a long period of time.
+However, the source of the problem has been unveiled, and a certificate for the Oculus runtime service was allowed to expire earlier.

-Also, some users discovered the issue on the Oculus forums that OculusAppFramework.dll failed to validate with OVRSERVER.
+Also, some users discovered the issue on the Oculus forums that OculusAppFramework.dll failed to validate with OBSERVER.
 This OVRSERVER is the local Oculus runtime service.
-Many users received the message that the crash might be because of the expired certificate.
+Many users received the message that the crash might be because of an expired certificate.

-The Oculus Rift support team took immediate action on the issue and brought up the latest Oculus Rift Software update which was announced via Twitter.
+The Oculus Rift support team took immediate action on the issue and brought up the latest Oculus Rift Software update, which was announced via Twitter.
 The Oculus Rift fix updates the issue where the rift was failing to start up.
-Nate Mitchell, the co-founder of Oculus, has promised on a Reddit thread that he will try to push the updates and as he committed, the new software update arrives, bringing all the required fixes.
+Nate Mitchell, the co-founder of Oculus, has promised on a Reddit thread that he would try to push the updates, and as he committed, the new software update arrived, bringing all the required fixes.